 Nick’s favorite authors are Charles Portis and Alasdair Gray.
 He’s currently reading How late it was, how late by James Kelman and Love, etc. by Julian Barnes.
 Nick is a big sci-fi fan, particularly the original series of Star Trek, Dr. Who, and Mystery Science Theater 3000.
-He enjoys the indie films at the Museum of Fine Arts and River Oaks Theatre, and he is looking forward to trying the new Sundance Cinema (although it’s rather expensive and their selection seems pretty commercial).
+He enjoys the indie films at the Museum of Fine Arts and River Oaks Theatre.
 As well as books and films, Nick enjoys live music and spent four years in undergrad as a college DJ (88.7, WJCU).
-Finally, he is a long suffering Cleveland Indians/Browns fan.

 A tie this week has designated both Baldemar Menchaca and Catherine Aquila as Student Employees of the Week.
 Catherine works in Circulation and Baldemar works in Circulation and Cataloging.
 Student Employees of the Week are voted upon by all student workers.
 Congratulations Catherine and Baldemar.